Mar 18 2009

 What is Omega-3 Fatty Acid?

-While these foods are high in omega-3 fatty acid, I personally do not agree with this recommendation as fish is contaminated and may be high in mercury, which can have detrimental health effects.
+While these foods are high in omega-3 fatty acid, I personally do not agree with this recommendation as fish can be contaminated and may be high in mercury, which can have detrimental health effects.
 Plus, I believe a raw food diet consisting of little to no meat is better for the human body.

 Health Benefits of Omega-3 Fatty Acid